Germán strong following Kluber, Yanks shut out Rangers again

 TRAINER’S ROOM

 Yankees: Boone said RF Ryan LaMarre’s right hamstring injury appeared pretty significant.
-LaMarre, who was injured Wednesday, went on the 10-day injured list, making room for Odor. … Boone said the outlook for OF Clint Frazier (neck) will be clearer once he can be evaluated by team physicians in New York.
-He missed his third consecutive game.
+LaMarre, who was injured Wednesday, went on the 10-day injured list, making room for Odor.

-Rangers: LHP Joely Rodríguez has been dealing with discomfort in the area of his left collarbone, but manager Chris Woodward said the club expected the reliever to be available without restrictions Friday.
+Rangers: LHP Joely Rodríguez has been dealing with discomfort in the area of his left collarbone, but Woodward said the club expected the reliever to be available without restrictions Friday.

 UP NEXT